Did you know that onions were once so valuable that they were used as a form of currency?

 First, you can harvest the green sprouts on top of the onion.
-When they are around six inches in height, it is time to use your kitchen scissors and collect those.
+When they are around 6-inches in height, it is time to use your kitchen scissors and collect those.
 The taller they get, the stronger or more robust flavor they get as well.

-So if you want a mild onion flavoring, you’re better off harvesting at the 6-inch height.
+If you want a mild onion flavoring, you’re better off harvesting at the 6-inches height.

-Next, you’ll want to check your calendar for when you planted your onions.
-Onions take anywhere from 100 days to 120 days to be ready to harvest.
-At this time, you’ll want to see if you’ve had any onions that have ‘bolted.’
-We discussed this earlier how some onions will go to seed.
+Next, you’ll check your calendar for when you planted your onions.
+Onions take anywhere from 100-120 days to be ready to harvest.
+At this time, you’ll see if you’ve had any onions that have ‘bolted.’
+We discussed earlier how some onions will go to seed.

-If you find this, you’ll need to cut the top of the onion off and dig the onion out of the ground (gently), so it can be used immediately.
+If you find this, you need to cut the top of the onion off and dig the onion out of the ground (gently), so it can be used immediately.

 Then it is time to cure your onions.
-You’ll want to lay them out on a flat surface where they will get lots of air flow.
+You’ll lay them out on a flat surface where they will get lots of airflow.
 You can choose to leave them lying on a table in a shed or storage area that gets plenty of air.
-You’ll want to leave them there for about three weeks.
+Leave them there for about 3 weeks.
 You’ll know they are done curing when the outer skin of the onion is crispy, and the stem is dried.

-From there, you’ll want to cut the tops off of the onions where you leave only an inch of the stem.
+From there, you’ll cut the tops off of the onions where you leave only an inch of the stem.

-Then store them in a basket that provides good air flow.
-Your onions should last around three months.
+Then store them in a basket that provides good airflow.
+Your onions should last around 3 months.
 Remember to store them where it is cooler.
 If there is too much warmth, then mold could form and will ruin your harvest and hard work.